Freshman Impact

 Jackie brings many years experience in the legal and education fields.
 She is currently employed by the Douglas School District as the Administrative Assistant.
 She has worked many years with kids as a 4-H Advisor and Youth to Youth Advisor.
 Jackie is a board member for C.O.R.E. and has the challenging work of book keeping for C.O.R.E. as well.
 She is inspired by observing the students faces and hearing their remarks as they go through C.O.R.E.’ s programs.
 Jackie has seen kids lives saved and changed because of this program and what it brings to the communities it serves.
 She whole heartedly believes in the program.
 If she has spare time she enjoys her 12 grand children and gardening.

-Amanda Allcock, C.O.R.E.
+Jennifer Murray, C.O.R.E.
 Board of Director – Treasurer

 Tanya Grassel-Krietlow, C.O.R.E.
 Board Member